Contact Lenses For Seniors

 Visual Function As We Age

 Starting at around age 40, the elasticity of these ligaments begins to diminish as they begin to harden with age.
 Since these ligaments are not nearly as flexible as they once were, the accommodative ability of the eye weakens.
-In steps the eyecare professional with your first set of bifocals or readers.
 The bifocals you are prescribed take the place of the ability of the crystalline lens to flex.
 In the optical game, bifocals are known as “adds.”
 The reason for this is very simple: bifocals are power “added” to your distance prescription to offset the effects of presbyopia.

 Decline of Dynamic Vision